 If you’ve never owned a golf cart, there are a number of considerations specific to this type of vehicle that you’ll want to familiarize yourself with before even thinking about looking for the right cart for you.

-Undoubtedly, a number of questions are bound to crop up along the way: Gas vs. electric?
+A number of questions are bound to crop up along the way: Gas vs. electric?
 One or two seats?
 ClubCar, EZGO, Yamaha, or another brand?

 Many first-time buyers are surprised by the price of golf carts relative to more mainstream vehicles.
-Indeed, golf carts are not cheap!
+Golf carts are not cheap!
 All the more reason to do your due diligence to help increase the chances that the cart you get will end up being a good investment for your money and lifestyle.

 In this guide, we highlight the most essential considerations to help guide and inform your decision making, empower you as a buyer, and ultimately help you find the right vehicle for you and your individual situation.